TokenBrice/blog/content/posts/2020/lien-finance.md

 ### Chose one: trustlessness or economic viability?

 **Currently, we have no stablecoins nailing both.** DAI used to be reasonably trustless, but operating at a low volume.
-Several decisions were made to massify the volume to the detriment of the trustlessness: Maker now accepts collateral that can be seized, like wBTC, USDC, and soon real-world assets.
+Starting with the Multi Collateral DAI release, the governance decisions were made to boost the usage volume to the detriment of the trustless of the whole system: Maker now accepts collateral that can be seized, like wBTC, USDC, and soon real-world assets.

 What we tend to observe is that trustlessness usually hinders economic efficiency, let me unpack this.
 Take the first Maker model, for instance, enabling you to mint DAI from ETH.
 Because of the system design, you can at a grand maximum mint ⅔ of the ETH value in DAI.